 Astrology, the oldest and most popular theory of human personality, doesn’t work.
-I played a small role in proving astrology doesn’t work when a student, who was an astrology enthusiast, came to me and said she wanted to conduct a test of astrology for her honors thesis research.
+I played a small role in proving astrology doesn’t work when a student, an astrology enthusiast, came to me and said she wanted to conduct a test of astrology for her honors thesis research.
 To her credit, she was willing to let the chips fall where they may.
-With a little guidance, she designed a double-blind test in which college students were presented with their actual horoscope, based on a natal chart produced by a highly-rated commercial astrology software program, and a bogus horoscope randomly selected from those produced for the other students in the study.
+With a little guidance, she designed a double-blind test in which college students were presented with their actual horoscope—based on a natal chart produced by a highly rated commercial astrology software program—and a bogus horoscope randomly selected from those produced for the other students in the study.
 Each participant had a 50/50 chance of picking their own horoscope, and that’s about as well as they did.
-In fact, the students only scored a 46 percent correct rate, indicating that there was a slight—though not statistically significant—tendency for the students to pick the bogus astrology horoscope instead of their own.
+In fact, the students only scored a 46 percent accuracy rate, indicating that there was a slight—though not statistically significant—tendency for the students to pick the bogus astrology horoscope instead of their own.

-To eliminate the possibility that the college students were just clueless about their personalities, my student also had each participant fill out a well-research paper-and-pencil personality test.
-Presented with a similar choice: their own personality scale profile matched with some other random person’s profile, the students did much better.
+To eliminate the possibility that the college students were just clueless about their personalities, my student also had each participant fill out a well-researched paper-and-pencil personality test.
+Presented with a similar choice—their own personality scale profile matched with some other random person’s profile—the students did much better.
 This time, there was a 79 percent correct identification rate, which was far above what would be expected by chance.
-So, astrology didn’t work but a widely used personality test did.
+Thus, astrology didn’t work, but a widely used personality test did.
 My student’s honors thesis results were consistent with a long line of similar tests showing that astrology does not provide an accurate description of personality, and she went on to publish the study in the Journal of General Psychology (Wyman and Vyse 2008).

 Although my student accepted the accuracy of her results, I am fairly certain she did not give up her belief in astrology, and she is not alone.
 Despite overwhelming evidence that astrology is based on a pseudoscientific theory and is not a reliable measure of personality—much less a crystal ball into the future—this ancient form of divination has not diminished in popularity.
-Indeed Julie Beck (2018) writing in the Atlantic suggests that we are experiencing a boom in astrology among Millennials driven by diminished stigma and marketing on the internet.
-Astrology is particularly popular in India where, according to one projection, the online industry will hit $3 billion by 2020 (Magon 2017).
+Indeed, Julie Beck (2018) writing in The Atlantic suggests that we are experiencing a boom in astrology among millennials driven by diminished stigma and marketing on the internet.
+Astrology is particularly popular in India where, according to one projection, the online industry will hit $3 billion (Magon 2017).
 But there may be other explanations for why astrology would be particularly popular at this moment.

 The Demographics of Belief

 One of the most noteworthy aspects of belief in astrology is that it is more often embraced by liberals.
 A 2009 Pew Research Center study found that people who described themselves as liberal were almost twice as likely to say they believe in astrology than self-described conservatives: 30 percent of liberals compared to 16 percent of conservatives (Liu 2009).
-Similarly, a 2015 study using data from the General Social Survey data of the National Opinion Research Survey at the University of Chicago found that conservatives were more likely to endorse the statement, “we trust too much in science and not enough in religious faith,” and liberals were more likely to have consulted their daily horoscope or astrological profile (DellaPosta, Shi, and Macy 2015, 1482–1483).
+Similarly, a 2015 study using data from the General Social Survey and data of the National Opinion Research Survey at the University of Chicago found that conservatives were more likely to endorse the statement, “We trust too much in science and not enough in religious faith,” and liberals were more likely to have consulted their daily horoscope or astrological profile (DellaPosta et al. 2015, 1482–1483).

-According to the Pew study, belief is also more likely to be a youthful phenomenon, with the youngest age group, 18-to-29-year-olds, having a 30 percent belief rate and belief decreasing with each increasing age bracket.
-Only 18 percent of 65-year-olds and older endorsed astrology.
-Education was also systematically associated with lower levels of belief, with 18 percent of college graduates endorsing astrology, as compared to 30 percent of those in the high school or less education group.
+According to the Pew study, belief is also more likely to be a youthful phenomenon, with the youngest age group, eighteen to twenty-nine year olds, having a 30 percent belief rate and belief decreasing with each increasing age bracket.
+Only 18 percent of those sixty-five and older endorsed astrology.
+Education was also systematically associated with lower levels of belief, with 18 percent of college graduates endorsing astrology, as compared to 30 percent of those with high school or less education.
 Finally, for both Protestants and Catholics, more frequent church attendance was related to lower levels of belief in astrology (Liu 2009).

 The Psychology of Belief